camunda/camunda-docs-manual/content/user-guide/process-engine/metrics.md

 ## Metrics Reporter

 The process engine flushes the collected metrics to the runtime database tables in an interval of 15 minutes.
 The behavior of metrics reporting can be changed by replacing the `dbMetricsReporter` instance of the process engine configuration.
-For example, to change the reporting interval a process engine plugin replacing the reporter can be employed:
+For example, to change the reporting interval, a process engine plugin replacing the reporter can be employed:

 ```java
 public class MetricsConfigurationPlugin implements ProcessEnginePlugin {